cjdbarlow/Part-One/control_of_gastric_emptying.md

 * **Sympathetic** input from the coeliac plexus **inhibits** gastric emptying
 * Pregnancy has a number of effecs on gastric emptying:
     * Progesterone relaxes smooth muscle and inhibits gastric smooth muscle response to ACh and gastrin, as well as creating incompetence of the LoS leading to GORD
-    * Gastrin production increases (it is produced by the placenta)
+    * Gastrin production increases
+    Some gastrin is produced by the placenta.
     * Gastric acid production is increased during the the third trimester
 * **Parasympathetic** input enhances gastric motility